etdirksen/Stock-Analysis/Written_Report.md

-# Challenge2 , Deliverable 2 - VBA of Wall Street
+# Challenge 2 , Deliverable 2 - VBA of Wall Street

 ## Overview of the Project